GMLC-TDC/HELICS/docs/user-guide/advanced_topics/queries.md

 ### Local Federate Queries

-The following queries are defined for federates but can only be queried on the local federate.
+The following queries are defined for federates but can only be queried on the local federate, that is, the federate making the query.
 Federates may specify a callback function which allows arbitrary user defined Queries.
-The queries defined here are available inside of HELICS.

 ```eval_rst
 +---------------------------+------------------------------------------------------------+